 Food Allergies

 While away, communicate your allergy(ies) to relevant individuals, carry medical essentials, and remain vigilant of potential risks in your food and environment.
-Seek out assistance and support when needed, but remember that It is ultimately your responsibility to meet your medical needs while a program participant.
+Seek out assistance and support when needed, but remember that it is ultimately your responsibility to meet your medical needs while a program participant.
 To that end:

 - Communicate your food allergy to your Program Leader, on-site staff, host family, roommates, close friends, travel companions, restaurant staff, food vendors, etc. Be sure they are aware of its severity and how they can help keep you safe, but remember that YOU are your best defense against an allergic reaction.
 Teach relevant individuals how to administer an EpiPen.
 Use your allergy card and translation apps (Google Translate, Allergy Smartz) in addition to your own explanations.